albert4183r7/Flash-Sale-Engine/README.md

 ### ⚙️ Technical Workflow

-The system optimizes for high concurrency by offloading writes to memory:
+The system optimizes for high concurrency by offloading reads and writes to memory:

-**1. 🔐 Authentication (API Gateway):** The entry point.
-It validates **JWT Tokens** to ensure the user is legit and applies **Rate Limiting** to prevent spambots.
+1. **🔐 Authentication (API Gateway): Cache-Aside Pattern**: When a user logs in, the system first checks Redis.
+If the profile exists, it returns instantly.
+   - **Database Fallback**: If not in cache, it queries PostgreSQL, caches the result for 1 hour, and then proceeds.
+This prevents the database from crashing during login spikes.

-**2. 🧠 In-Memory Locking (Purchase Service):** The core engine.
-It talks to **Redis** (RAM-based storage) using atomic Lua scripts.
+2. **🧠 In-Memory Locking (Purchase Service)**: The core engine.
+It talks to **Redis (RAM-based storage)** using atomic Lua scripts.
 This ensures that even if 1,000 requests hit at the exact same millisecond, the stock count is accurate and no double-booking occurs.

-**3. 📨 Async Processing (RabbitMQ):** Once stock is reserved in Redis, the system returns `202 Accepted` to the user immediately.
+3. **📨 Async Processing (RabbitMQ)**: Once stock is reserved in Redis, the system returns ``202 Accepted`` to the user immediately.
 It then publishes an event to a Message Queue.

-**4. 💾 Eventual Consistency (Order Worker):** A background worker consumes the message and performs the heavier operation of inserting the order into **PostgreSQL** (Disk-based storage), ensuring data persistence without blocking the user's response time.
+4. **💾 Eventual Consistency (Order Worker)**: A background worker consumes the message and performs the heavier operation of inserting the order into **PostgreSQL (Disk-based storage)**, ensuring data persistence without blocking the user's response time.

 ```mermaid
 graph TD